deevroman/deevroman/README.md

 Most of the repositories are dedicated to OpenStreetMap ❤️ and ITMO University ❤️ educational projects.

-C, C++, Go, Python, JavaScript, Java, and even Erlang and Coq.
+C, C++, Go, Python, JavaScript, Java, and even Erlang, Verilog and Coq.
 Feel free to create an issue or contact me on social networks.